 Mayco Low-Fire Clear Glazes

 Mayco clear glazes preserve and enhance the surface of your work.
 Functionally, clear glaze forms an impervious barrier that protects against liquids, dirt and abrasion.
 Aesthetically, our clear glazes provide a gloss or satin sheen over top of your colored glaze decoration.
 Please refer to specific product labels and our website for detailed instruction on using and storing clear glazes.
-These clear glazes are all non-toxic and food safe.

 Brushing glazes differ from dipping versions as they contain organic additives, making the brushing glazes thicker, more viscous than dipping formulas.
 The amount of glaze deposited on bisque is primarily a function of glaze viscosity and the amount of time the bisque is left in the glaze – careful attention to these two details are critical to obtaining satisfactory results.